proofzero/kubelt-publish/README.md

 IPFS.
 If `false` names and metadata are created.
 If `true` names and metadata are created and the content is pinned on IPFS.

-- `skip` is a boolean that tells us to skip key generation, treat `secret` as a base64-encoded key exported directly from go-ipfs, and use it for publishing.
-This is useful for migrating already-published names to Kubelt.

 - `core` is the name of your custom core (default is ours: `kbt`).
 For now, think of cores as namespaces.
 Within a core, specified `name`s are considered unique.
 Contact us to create your core.